8chan: QAnon

 8chan is the home of the discredited far-right QAnon conspiracy theory.

 In October 2017, a 4chan user that referred to himself as "Q" started gaining attention by promoting conspiracy theories about the deep state.
 The next month, citing security concerns, Q moved to 8chan and only posted there from then on, eventually leading to an international movement.
 Sean Hannity has retweeted QAnon hashtags on his Twitter feed.
 On March 14, 2018, the initial group of Q followers on Reddit were banned over their promotion of the theory.
 They quickly regrouped into a new subreddit, which featured posts from Q and other anonymous posters on 8chan in a more reader-friendly format.
 The subreddit was banned for a second time on September 12, 2018.
 With a flood of new users on the board, Q asked one of the website's owners, Ron Watkins, to upgrade the website's servers in order to accommodate all of the board's website traffic on September 19, 2018.

 The movement has been linked with the Pizzagate conspiracy theory.
-The Q movement has also been linked to the hashtags #TheGreatAwakening and #WWG1WGA, which stands for "where we go one, we go all"; it's also sometimes linked with the phrase "Follow the White Rabbit".
+The Q movement has also been linked to the hashtags #TheGreatAwakening and #WWG1WGA, which stands for "where we go one, we go all"; it is also sometimes linked with the phrase "Follow the White Rabbit".